Space-time adaptive ADER-DG schemes for dissipative flows: compressible Navier-Stokes and resistive MHD equations: The numerical scheme

 The WENO scheme furthermore does not clip local extrema, in contrast to standard second order TVD schemes.
 Notice that the local number of sub-cells $N_s$ per space-dimension should be chosen $N_s \geq N+1$ in order to preserve the information contained in the available degrees of freedom of the high order polynomial data representation used in the DG scheme.
 In our simulations, $N_s$ has been chosen to be $N_s=2N+1$, thus matching the maximum time-step allowed by the ADER-WENO finite volume scheme \eqref{eq:CFLweno} with the one for the ADER-DG method (\ref{eq:CFL}) .

 Just a few words are necessary to briefly introduce the space-time adaptive mesh (AMR) in which the complete numerical scheme is mounted.
 Further details are available in the recent papers of \cite{Zanotti2015c,Zanotti2015d}, where essentially the same AMR technique is used.
-There exist essentially two different ways of implementing an AMR method, and both of them are characterized by pro and cons: the first technique is based on the nested structure of \emph{independent overlaying sub-grid 'patches'} (see \cite{Berger-Oliger1984,berger85,Berger-Colella1989}); the second one is the so called \emph{'cell by cell' refinement} and this is the adopted AMR-approach because of its formally very simple tree-type data structure (see \cite{Khokhlov98,AMR3DCL}).
-In the here-presented 'cell-by-cell' AMR \emph{every single element is recursively refined}, from a coarsest refinement level $\ell_0=0$ to a prescribed finest (maximum) refinement level $\ell_{\text{max}}\in\nat^+_0$, accordingly to a \emph{refinement-estimator function} ${\chi}_{\emm}$ that drives step by step the choice for recoarsening or refinement. ${\chi}_{\emm}$ is chosen to be
+There exist essentially two different ways of implementing an AMR method, and both of them are characterized by \reds{pros} and cons: the first technique is based on the nested structure of \emph{independent overlaying sub-grid 'patches'} (see \cite{Berger-Oliger1984,berger85,Berger-Colella1989}); the second one is the so called \emph{'cell by cell' refinement} and this is the adopted AMR-approach because of its formally very simple tree-type data structure (see \cite{Khokhlov98,AMR3DCL}).
+In the here-presented 'cell-by-cell' AMR \emph{every single element is recursively refined}, from a coarsest refinement level $\ell_0=0$ to a prescribed finest (maximum) refinement level $\ell_{\text{max}}\in\nat^+_0$, accordingly to a \emph{refinement-estimator function} ${\chi}_{\emm}$ that drives step by step the choice for recoarsening or refinement. ${\chi}_{\emm}$ is chosen to be \reds{ following \cite{Loehner1987}, and it involves up to the second order derivative of an \emph{indicator function} $\Phi$, chosen to be a mathematical quantity of physical interest that varies point by point in the computational domain, e.g. the local density of the fluid, or the pressure, the vorticity, or an arbitrarily chosen different function.
+The summation $\sum_{k,l}$ runs over the available space-directions; the partial derivative are evaluated forward and backward in space, correspondingly to subscripts F and B, respectively, based on the cell average, in order to sample information also in the vicinity of the local space-element $\Omega_i$; finally, $\Delta( \Phi, \nabla \Phi, \nabla^2 \Phi )$ is a natural majorization of a centered second order derivative.
+In this work, $\Delta$ takes the form of $\Delta_i = |\Phi|_B + 2 |\Phi|_i + |\Phi|_F$, and it is modulated by the filter-parameter $\epsilon$.
+This definition helps in preventing unnecessary mesh-refinement in presence of ripples in the numerical solution.
+In this work, $\epsilon$ is chosen to be equal to $\epsilon=10^{-3}$, taken constant during the simulations.
+Throughout this paper we have simply used the fluid density as indicator function, i.e. $\Phi=\rho$.
+A more sophisticated choice could be used, for example based on the entropy, as recently proposed in the context of CWENO schemes on adaptive meshes, see \cite{PS:entropy,SCR:CWENOquadtree,CS:epsweno} for more details. }